EBI-Metagenomics/mgnify-web/README.md

 ## Other public MGnify Web repositories
 These repositories are also part of the MGnify web stack, but  aren't included as submodules (yet)
 - [mgnify-sourmash-component](https://github.com/EBI-Metagenomics/mgnify-sourmash-component) - web component to create Sourmash sketches in the browser.
 Published on NPM.
+  - See [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) for the nice way to work on this locally too.
 - [genome-search](https://github.com/EBI-Metagenomics/genome-search) - microservice API to perform COBS k-mer gene searches on genomes
 - [blog](https://github.com/EBI-Metagenomics/blog) - GitHub-pages hosted blog and feed for the MGnify frontpage
 - [EMG-docs](https://github.com/EBI-Metagenomics/EMG-docs) - source for the Sphinx-powered documentation site (ReadTheDocs)